 Copyright: Generative AI models require large amounts of textual training data, and the makers of models have not been transparent with their sources.
 It is ethically dubious to use copyrighted works for training without giving the copyright holders opportunities for consent or compensation.

-Privacy: It is unclear whether and how data entered into a Generative AI model will be kept secure and/or used as training data for future model iterations.
+Privacy: Some Generative AI model providers may share inputs and/or used as training data for future model iterations.
+It is important to read and understand how a platform will use input information before use.
 WSU Executive Policy 8 prohibits the inclusion of legally protected or regulated data (e.g., proprietary, personally identifiable information, HIPAA, FERPA) in queries provided to generative AI platforms like ChatGPT.

 Exploitation: Development of Generative AI systems has relied on human moderation to train models not to produce harmful content.
 These workers often came from countries with low prevailing wages, worked in poor conditions, and were not given adequate psychological support to counter the damaging effects of frequent exposure to disturbing content.